 This page lists various tools which can be freely downloaded from this site.
 Note, the tools are binary - you will have to save them to a local file, then chmod +x to run them.

 The usage is usually self-explanatory: Running a tool with no options or invalid ones will generate a usage message.
-The tools don't need root privileges (with the exception of HFSleuth, when working with raw disk devices), so you can trust me and run them (or compile your own, where I provided the source)
+The tools don't need root privileges (with the exception of Process Explorer, if you want to see all processes, or HFSleuth, when working with raw disk devices), so you can trust me and run them (or compile your own, where I provided the source)

 These aren't found in the book, but as I continue my exploration of OS X and iOS, I'll add here:

 - procexp - Process Explorer - for Mac OS X and iOS!
 This tool attempts to A) replace Apple's terrible top(1) and B) provide as close a level of detail to Mark Russinovich's tool for Windows, though I'm still far off (working on it).
 This is a text mode, curses driven application (which makes it more useful than Activity Monitor, since it can be run over SSH).
 It's also runnable as a command line, to pipe for easily grep-able output.
-Constantly updated for new features I find in OS X 10.9 and iOS7.
+Constantly updated for new features I find in OS X 10.10 and iOS8.
+Latest feature: Symbolicated kernel stacks for all processes in the system!

 Process chart is fully navigable (with up-down arrow keys), sortable (with left-right and 'r' keys), and hitting <enter> will provide more detail on each process.